 The Epharmix team, which has since grown to five full-time staff members and a nine-person clinical team, seeks to improve patient outcomes through automated text messages.
 These digital interventions allow doctors to check up on patients after they have been discharged from the hospital and intervene when they need additional help.

 Having two well-known entrepreneurs (venture capitalist Randy Haykin is the other one) invest in them is not the only good news for Epharmix of late: on Aug.
 24, Washington University’s Institutional Review Board (IRB) approved a long-term, 5,200-patient study, which allows Epharmix to test the efficacy of their technology through trials.
-“This allows us to do many different randomized-controlled trials on different types of products for patients across the spectrum of disease states,” says Margraff, who attributes the concept for Epharmix to his involvement in WashU-based bioengineering design and entrepreneurship incubator IDEA Labs.
+“This allows us to do many different randomized-controlled trials on different types of products for patients across the spectrum of disease states,” says Margraff, who attributes the concept for Epharmix to his involvement in WashU-based bioengineering design and entrepreneurship incubator Sling Health Network (formerly IDEA Labs).

 Says Marggraff: “Thanks to the IRB, our vision of becoming the first technology company that’s driven by clinical data is more within reach than ever.”